Please fill out the form below and we will be in touch to arrange a visit.

 The History Department at Silcoates School is convinced of the value of studying History for all students.
 We strive to stimulate their interests through engaging lessons, develop their skills through constructive and comprehensive assessment and enable them experience History outside the classroom with a programme of enrichment activities across all year groups.
 We are an experienced and dynamic staff who specialise in a wide range of subject areas within the discipline.

-The department is led by Mrs Everingham and she is supported by Mr Verinder and Mr Austin.
+The department is led by Mr Verinder and he is supported by Mr Austin.

 In Year 7, pupils begin by studying Medieval British history from 1066 to 1485.
 In Year 8, our study of British history continues with the Tudors, the English Civil War, the rule of Oliver Cromwell and the Restoration.
 During these two years, pupils are encouraged to use an increasing variety of source material and to think about events from multiple viewpoints, considering the political, social and economic factors involved.
 We also incorporate the study of non-British history when we look at the Atlantic Slave Trade and the French Revolution.